Choose from the menu to skip down to each section:

 - In the fall explore local crops and harvesting;

 - March is a great time to focus on healthy eating, as it is National Nutrition Month.
-Check out Bright Bites - A Taste of Nutrition for more information;
+Check out Bright Bites - Zesty Lessons for teaching ideas;

 - During the warmer months, think about the effect of seasonal changes on food and beverage intake.
 Take advantage of teachable moments.
 Whether the teachable moment is related to a healthy eating school event, or something about nutrition in the news, use these opportunities to discuss, debate, and explore the topic thoroughly.
 For example, investigate and chat about a unique food offered for the school breakfast or snack program.

 Explain the facts about healthy eating using current and credible information

 Help students understand balanced eating patterns by teaching them about Canada’s Food Guide and eating a variety of healthy foods each day.
 Canada’s Food Guide is designed to promote the nutritional health of Canadians and aim to reduce chronic disease.
 Visit: Canada's Food Guide